daniel-araujo/proctal/README.rst

 	$ ctest

-Beware that some test cases require higher privileges, which means that you will most likely have to run that command as root in order for all tests to pass.
+Beware that some test cases require higher privileges.
+They spawn a separate guinea pig process and then use ``ptrace`` on it from the ``proctal`` binary under test.
+Most Linux systems restrict ``ptrace`` to a process's own direct children by default (the Yama ``ptrace_scope`` security policy), and since the guinea pig is a sibling process rather than a child of ``proctal``, this fails with a permission error.
+Running the command as root sidesteps the restriction entirely, so you will most likely have to do that in order for all tests to pass.

+If you'd rather not run the whole suite as root, you can instead grant just the ``proctal`` binary the ``CAP_SYS_PTRACE`` capability:

+.. code :: sh

+	$ sudo setcap cap_sys_ptrace+ep build/debug/src/cli/proctal

+	$ ctest

+Note that rebuilding the binary replaces the file and drops the capability, so you will need to run ``setcap`` again after every ``make``.

 Contributing